What comes to your mind when you think of famous brands like Puma, Mcdonald's, Apple, and Starbucks?

-Tips for a Designing Logo that packs a punch
+Tips for designing a Logo that packs a punch

-Understand your Target Audience
+Take Note of your Target Audience

-First and foremost, you really need to understand who you are as a brand.
+To create a custom logo that can enhance your brand identity, you need to understand who you are as a brand.
 If your logo is going to speak to your audience, you have to know who they are.

 Scope out the Competition